 "No LASIK or PRK for me....I just found out that I have Keratoconus." - Cathy Brandon

 Have you been turned away from LASIK or PRK because the doctor diagnosed you with keratoconus?
 Many people have and think that they would never be free of contacts or glasses.
-Unfortunately they are unaware that there are treatments for keratoconus as well as options to correct myopia that maybe better than LASIK or PRK for their eyes.
+Unfortunately, they are unaware that there are treatments for keratoconus as well as options to correct myopia that may be better a better option than LASIK or PRK for their eyes.

 What's Keratoconus Anyway?